3 Phases for retraining overhead movement

 If having the hands behind the head is problematic, you might use a more classic drill like the sidelying T-spine rotation:

 When managing the cervical spine, think upper cervical mobility and lower cervical (junction of C-spine and T-spine) stability.
 Supine chin tucks and seated chin tucks work well here:

 Make sure rotation is happening from an axis running through the ears.
 Keep the teeth together.

 Phase 1 – Neural Programming

 Proper shoulder function requires proper scapular function.
 As such, the goal of the first phase is to improve the capacity to recruit the scapular musculature.
 It’s pretty much like working on the mind-muscle connection, but rather than focusing on specific muscles in this phase, the focus should be on understanding and accessing scapular movement, beginning with scapular retraction.

-Because a common compensation is substitution of the upper trapezius (early or excessive shrugging during retraction), exercises that combine depression with retraction often work quite well.
+Because a common compensation is a substitution of the upper trapezius (early or excessive shrugging during retraction), exercises that combine depression with retraction often work quite well.
 This step comes first because the lowered irritability threshold of the upper trapezius causes it to be readily activated with any upper extremity movement.
-These exercises help down regulate the upper trapezius to set the stage for the next steps of the intervention.
+These exercises help down-regulate the upper trapezius to set the stage for the next steps of the intervention.